Redmi S2 Launch May Just Have Been Teased by Xiaomi

 Photo Credit: Weibo

-Xiaomi is rumoured heavily to be working on a new 'S' series, and the speculated first smartphone is said to be called the Xiaomi Redmi S2.
-The smartphone has been leaked heavily recently, and the latest comes in the form of a teaser that pretty much cements the arrival of the smartphone.
+Redmi S2 is said to be on the next big Xiaomi launch, now that the Mi 6X has been officially released and Mi 7 unveiling is expected to be in Q3.
+The Redmi S2 has been leaked heavily recently, and the latest comes in the form of a teaser that pretty much cements the arrival of the smartphone.
 Furthermore, a new photo of the Xiaomi Redmi S2's Mi Store listing has emerged from Czech Republic shedding light on specifications as well.
+It was previously rumoured that the Redmi S2 will be launched in India and China as a budget smartphone.

 In the photo, only the front of the Redmi S2 can be seen, and it seems like the bezels are kept at a minimum.
 The 3.5mm audio jack is seen sitting on the top edge of the smartphone.
 The specifications mentioned in the photo state that the Redmi S2 will run on MIUI 9 based on Android Oreo, and sport a 5.99-inch HD+ (720x1440 pixel) display with an 18:9 aspect ratio.
 It will be powered by a Snapdragon 625 SoC and sport dual cameras at the back - one sensor at 12-megapixel and the other at 5-megapixel.
 The front camera is going to be at 16-megapixel resolution, and the battery power is at 3080mAh.